-- 20.(1) Council must, by resolution, establish an Assessment Review Board to - (a) consider and determine all recommendations from the assessor under subsection 17(1); and - (b) hear and determine assessment appeals under this Law. - (2) The Assessment Review Board must consist of not less than three (3) members, including at least one (1) member who is a practising or non-practising member in good standing of the law society of the Province, and at least one (1) member who has experience in assessment appeals in the Province. - (3) The Assessment Review Board must consist of at least one (1) member who is a member of the First Nation but not a member of Council. - (4) Each member of the Assessment Review Board must hold office for a period of three (3) years unless the member resigns or is removed from office in accordance with this Law. - (5) If a member of the Assessment Review Board is absent, disqualified, unable or unwilling to act, Council may appoint another person, who would otherwise be qualified for appointment as a member, to replace the member until the member returns to duty or the member's term expires, whichever comes first.
+- 20.(1) Council must, by resolution, establish an Assessment Review Board to - (a) consider and determine all recommendations from the assessor under subsection 17(1); and - (b) hear and determine assessment appeals under this Law. - (2) The Assessment Review Board must consist of not less than three (3) members, including at least one (1) member who is a practising or non-practising member in good standing of the law society of the Province, and at least one (1) member who has experience in assessment appeals in the Province. - (3) Each member of the Assessment Review Board must hold office for a period of three (3) years unless the member resigns or is removed from office in accordance with this Law. - (4) If a member of the Assessment Review Board is absent, disqualified, unable or unwilling to act, Council may appoint another person, who would otherwise be qualified for appointment as a member, to replace the member until the member returns to duty or the member's term expires, whichever comes first.